pwawrzynczyk/dastardly-deeds/README.md

 Collection of stuff that could be shared[.](https://www.damninteresting.com/ghoulish-acts-dastardly-deeds/)

-- docker-intro - presentation about docker
+- docker - intro presentation about docker